 Heat oil for deep frying in a kadai.
 Add a tiny ball made from the mixture.

 Fry it on medium flame.
 If this ball does not break while frying, then you are good to go.

-If it breaks, then add 1 tablespoon of kuttu ka atta (or amaranth flour) again to the mixture and mix well.
+If it breaks, then add 1 to 2 tablespoons of rajgira atta (or amaranth flour) again to the mixture and mix well.

 Now gently place the sabudana vadas in the oil.
 Keep the flame to medium while frying.
 If the oil is cold, sabudana vadas will absorb lot of oil and become soggy.

 Add sabudana vadas for frying depending on the size of the kadai.
 Do not crowd the kadai or pan.